Nikon B500 vs Panasonic L1

 It is notable that the B500 offers wifi support, while the L1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the B500 and the L1 have been discontinued, but can regularly be found used on eBay.
+Both the B500 and the L1 have been discontinued, but can regularly be found used on ebay.
 The L1 was replaced by the Panasonic L10, while the B500 was followed by the Nikon B600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the B500 and L1 can be found, respectively, in the Nikon B500 Manual (free pdf) or the online Panasonic L1 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon B500 or the Panasonic L1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.